gsfish/celery-dispatcher/README.md

 # celery-dispatcher

-An extension for celery to dispatch a large amount of sub-tasks within a main task, and process the results separately.
+An extension for celery to dispatch large amount of subtasks within a main task, and process the results separately.

 ## Installation